inmanta/inmanta-core/docs/install/2-install-server-with-docker.rst

         - mydockervolume:/etc/inmanta/myfolder

-However if you really need to mount from the host, you can use bind mounts.
-You just need to make sure to change the ownership of the file/directory you want to mount to make sure it has same uid/gid as the inmanta user.
+However if you really need to mount a file or directory from the host, you can use bind mounts.
+You just need to make sure to change the ownership of the file/directory you want to mount to make sure it has same uid/gid as the inmanta user inside the container.
 To find them, in the container, you can use ``id`` command.
 By default, currently, inmanta user ``uid`` is 997 and ``gid`` is 995.
 On your host you can easily change ownership of your file/directory with these values:

 .. code-block:: sh